Two women, ages 77 and 80, robbed at gunpoint in Salt Lake

-Two women, ages 77 and 80, were robbed at gunpoint early this morning in Salt Lake.
+Two women, ages 77 and 80, were robbed at gunpoint early Monday morning in Salt Lake.

 Police said a male suspect, armed with a handgun, approached the women at 5:30 a.m. and demanded their property.